3b1b/captions/README.md

 ### How to help

-I'm still figuring out the best way to incorporate community contributions.
+We're figuring out the best way to incorporate community contributions.
 If you'd like to help out, it might be best to hold off until a proper system is in place, and note your interest in this [Google form](https://forms.gle/AR8YQPL1USxhM5989).

-If you're eager to start and don't mind an imperfect system, there is room to get started by making Pull requests on GitHub.
+The existing imperfect flow for contribution looks roughly like this:

 - Check the existing pull requests to see if anyone has already submitted edits to the translation you're interested in reviewing.
 - You also can use [this discord](https://discord.gg/MSKzxDgTGE) for coordination and discussion.